dspeth/dspeth.github.io/_pages/Silico.md

 For a thorough study of geobiology (or environmental microbiology) I believe it is vital to combine observations from the field with experiments in the lab.
 More recently, a third component can be added to the list: sequence analysis, and bioinformatics more broadly.
 On the "in Situ", "in Vitro", and "in Silico" pages of this site, I highlight some of my research and teaching efforts in these three components of geobiology.

-This page is dedicated to Bioinformatics.
+This page is showcases some approaches in bioinformatics.

 ### Teaching